 If you've already had one vaccine please bring your information with you, you'll be able to arrange to have your second dose here.

 There are drop-in vaccination centres near our campuses.

 For full information and advice, please read NHS Covid-19 vaccine FAQs.

 Support – welcome to the NTU family

 We have specialist international teams to advise you before you arrive at the University, and throughout your time with us in Nottingham.

 Our International Development Office staff are with you every step of your application journey and can answer any questions you or your family may have about studying here.
 You can email the international team on firstname.lastname@example.org.

 When you’re on campus our dedicated international student support team can advise you on any problems you may have, no matter how big or small.
 You can email the support team on email@example.com.

-We can't travel to meet you in person at the moment - we'd love to hear from you though!
-Get in touch with your country team for the latest advice and join virtual events and activities.
+We'd love to hear from you.
+Get in touch with your country team for the latest advice and meet us at virtual and in-person events.